monhacks/8plus1-emerald/README.md

  - Added "Rare Candies" key item for reusable rare candy
  - Added "Tent" key item: It's a portable pokemon center!
  - Added "Dad's Cologne" key item as a toggleable infinite repel.
+ - Interactable field moves (cutting trees, surfing on water, etc) can be used without teaching them to pokemon.
  - Made Gambling Illegal, Added Cryptocurrency instead.
    - After Every Battle, you gain/lose a percentage of your "Coin Wallet"
    - You can buy items and nfp's from the game corner using COIN.
+ - Febass is significantly easier to encounter.
+ - The Postgame Safari Zone expansion is avaliable after Tate&Liza.
  - Select your Game Version at the title screen (L/R)
  -  Note: all versions are compatible with each other, and can be swapped by saving and returning to the title scren.